Overview of Thyroid Eye Disease

 This is the first phase of the disease, usually lasting from 6 to 24 months.
 During this time, the autoimmune attack is ongoing, causing inflammation, swelling, and pain.
 Your symptoms may change or worsen, and this is when the risk of serious vision problems is highest.
 Medical treatments that reduce inflammation are most effective during this stage.

-After the inflammation subsides, the disease enters a stable, or "burned out," phase.
+After the inflammation subsides, the disease enters a stable, or 'burned out,' phase.
 The redness, swelling, and pain go away, and your symptoms stop getting worse.
 However, some of the changes that occurred during the active stage, like eye bulging or double vision, may remain.
 Surgical treatments are typically performed during this stable phase to correct these lasting issues.

 Your eye doctor will perform regular exams to determine which stage you are in.
 They will check for signs of active inflammation like redness and swelling, measure any eye bulging, and test your vision and eye movements.
 This close monitoring ensures you get the right intervention when it can be most helpful.